camunda/camunda-docs-manual/content/user-guide/testing/_index.md

 # Unit Tests

-The Camunda Platform provides helper classes to write unit tests for JUnit versions 3, 4 and 5.
+Camunda 7 provides helper classes to write unit tests for JUnit versions 3, 4 and 5.

 ## JUnit 5

-Camunda Platform version 7.17.0+ ships with a {{< javadocref page="org/camunda/bpm/engine/test/junit5/ProcessEngineExtension.html" text="JUnit 5 extension" >}} that provides access to the process engine and services through getter methods.
+Camunda 7 version 7.17.0+ ships with a {{< javadocref page="org/camunda/bpm/engine/test/junit5/ProcessEngineExtension.html" text="JUnit 5 extension" >}} that provides access to the process engine and services through getter methods.

 The extensions process engine is configured by the default configuration file called `camunda.cfg.xml`, which needs to be placed on the classpath.
 A custom configuration file can be passed to the extension when creating the `ProcessEngineExtension` object.